abhibondr/Chat_app/README.md

+# Namaste_app

-# Namaste_app  is a Full Stack Chatting App.
+ Is is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.

 Tech Stack
 Client: React JS